Structek Consulting

 Fermito hands off, Structek seals.

 Fermito does not try to own the seal-and-distribute step.
-Drafts export as DOCX into Structek's existing distribution workflow: property managers, contractors, and the project file receive the report through the same channels the firm already uses.
+Drafts export as Word documents into Structek's existing distribution workflow: property managers, contractors, and the project file receive the report through the same channels the firm already uses.

 DOCX handoff · Structek seals · existing distribution untouched